mobapedia/sploop-src/raw/README.md

 GENERAL INFO
  - in order from oldest to newest
- - this is NOT a complete list of all source codes used
- - despite the name, none of these sources are truly "raw" (besides ones labeled appx-RAW). they have all been partially deobfuscated and some slightly modified

  APP SPECIFIC INFO
  - app1-4 are from around 2024; each is different, no recompiles